 United States of America

 The United States regularly reports hate crime data to ODIHR.
-Its hate crime laws contain general penalty-enhancement provisions and substantive offences.
+Its hate crime laws contain general penalty enhancement and substantive offence provisions.
 The United States Hate Crime Statistics Act requires the collection and publication of hate crime data.
 The authorities responsible for data collection are the Department of Justice and the Federal Bureau of Investigation (FBI).
 Hate crime data are published annually.

 Hate crimes recorded by police

-The breakdown below refers only to offences with one recorded bias.
-An additional 169 offences were reported as committed with two or more biases and are not presented here.
+The breakdown below refers only to offences with one recorded bias motivation.
+An additional 257 offences committed with two or more bias motivations were reported but are not presented here.

 No information is available.

 ODIHR observes that the United States has not reported information on prosecuted and sentenced hate crime cases to ODIHR.